Uniting anti-establishment views, distributing Hong Kong protesters | paNOW | Prince Albert, Saskatchewan - Mash Viral

 For liberals, Chin is a paria that cuts down the demonstrations.

-“It is really disappointing to see how people are trying to strike a wedge between Hong Kong people and the Chinese people in this way,” said Wilfred Chan, founder of Lausan, a left-wing collective who wants to build international solidarity with the protests of Hong Kong.
+“It is really disappointing to see people trying to strike a wedge in this way between Hong Kong people and the Chinese people,” said Wilfred Chan, one of the founders of Lausan, a left-wing collective who wants to build international solidarity with the protests of Hong Kong.
 “This is a mistake.”

 However, there is little they can do about it.
 Protesters have vowed to avoid the internal division of the pro-democracy “umbrella movement” in 2014.
 Protesters refrain from criticizing each other’s tactics or politics to remain focused on what unites them: opposition to the communist government in Beijing and the ruling establishment in Hong Kong.